Piping/dotfiles/README.md

   - COPY/PASTE
     - mouse
       - left click and drag to select, copy on stop
-      - middle/right click to paste
+      - middle or right click to paste
+      - while on copu, press <prefix> to stay in copy mode
     - keyboard
       - `<prefix> Enter` ; enter copy mode
       - `Enter` ; exit copy mode